aseba-community/aseba/switches/http2/http/README-API.md

 ./apidoc-repair.perl aseba-v1.json | ./apidoc-to-stubs.perl > stubs.cpp
 ```

-The program `apidoc-repair.perl` removes all examples and moves response descriptions temporarily attached to the schema.
+The program `apidoc-repair.perl` removes optional elements such as examples and moves response descriptions
+temporarily attached to the schema instead of the response.
 The program `apidoc-to-stubs.perl` maps the corrected endpoints to asebaswitch HTTP handlers.